-Amazing herd of elephants help a calf after collapsing
+Amazing herd of elephant help a calf after collapsing

-It was early morning, 07h46; she had just arrived, but before long she was completely surrounded by the herd!
-And no doubt she was terrified!
+It was early morning, 07h46; Juanita had just arrived, but before long she was completely surrounded by this herd!
+And no doubt, she was terrified!

-Juanita says, ‘My first thought was that he was too weak to continue or maybe he was dehydrated.
-But as it was an extremely cool, over-cast and drizzly morning, I had to rule that out.’
-She continues, ‘Many thoughts raced through my mind including that he was physically too tired, or perhaps, even ill!’
+“My first thought was that he was dehydrated.
+But it was an extremely cool, over-cast and drizzly morning, so I had to rule out dehydration.”
+She continues, “Many other thoughts raced through my mind, including that he was physically too tired, or perhaps, unfortunately ill!”

 Finally they manoeuvred him up and he walked with the herd into the bushes where we could see him feeding.
 Juanita says, ‘I finalised my thoughts that it was the warmth of the tarmac that was inviting for this little fellow!”

 Intrigued by this behaviour, Latest Sightings chats to elephant fanatic and guiding expert Conrad Cramer.
 Having worked in the Kruger and currently based in Addo Elephant Park he says, ‘Based on what Juanita described and that the young elephant was ambling along comfortably before it collapsed would make me believe that the calf was doing fine.
 It is common for calves to thrown a “tantrum” when the herd is moving and mom won’t let them suckle.’

 Elephants are tactile creatures hence the display of stroking, prodding and pushing of the young elephant.
 Another fact that makes Conrad think the elephant was not ill is that he moves off okay into the thickets and is seen feeding.
 Conrad says, “I have witnessed many stubborn bull calves and tend to agree that he most likely simply wanted to enjoy the warm tarmac.”